paqtcom/highcharts/README.md

 If you want to load the complete series from the ajax request, add the `data-chart-dynamic` attribute.
 Now all the data in the serie, like data, name and type, will be set.
-You dont have to preset the series, it will add all series from the ajax request.
+You don't have to preset the series, it will add all series from the ajax request.

 ## Events.